Cosa vuol dire street wear? - Horda Brand Streetwear

 Introduction

-Street wear is more than just a style of clothing; it is a culture, a movement and a form of expression that has its roots in the streets of big cities.
-This article will explore the origins, distinctive elements, evolution and social impact of street wear, trying to understand what it really means to wear street wear today.
+Streetwear is much more than just a style of clothing; it represents a culture, a movement, and a form of expression rooted in the streets of major cities.
+This article will explore the origins, distinctive elements, evolution, and social impact of streetwear, seeking to understand what it really means to wear streetwear today.

 Origins of Street Wear

 Streetwear has its origins in the 1970s and 1980s, when youth culture began to emerge in urban settings.
-The main influences came from hip-hop culture, surfing, and skateboarding.
-Brands like Stüssy, founded by Shawn Stüssy, began to create t-shirts and accessories that reflected the lifestyle of these subcultures.
-The fashion trends of the 1980s, along with punk and hip-hop music, helped shape the aesthetic of streetwear.
+The main influences came from hip-hop, surfing, and skateboarding.
+Brands like Stüssy, founded by Shawn Stüssy, began creating T-shirts and accessories that reflected the lifestyle of these subcultures.
+1980s fashion trends, along with punk and hip-hop music, helped shape the aesthetic of streetwear.

 Rap and Graffiti

-Rap music and graffiti art played a major role in popularizing this new form of expression.
-Artists like Run-DMC and LL Cool J not only revolutionized music, but also influenced fashion, wearing sneakers and streetwear in their performances and music videos.
-Graffiti, on the other hand, brought a visual and artistic element that made the streets a canvas for creativity.
+Rap music and graffiti art played a key role in popularizing this new form of expression.
+Artists like Run-DMC and LL Cool J not only revolutionized music, but also influenced fashion, featuring sneakers and streetwear in their performances and music videos.
+Graffiti, on the other hand, brought a visual and artistic element that turned the streets into a canvas for creativity.

 Characteristics of Street Wear